LinkedIn Headshot Poses That Actually Get You Noticed in 2026

 Your immediate action steps are straightforward.
 Practice these poses in front of a mirror to feel confident before your session.
 Assess your current LinkedIn profile picture against these principles.
 Plan a session with a team that can guide you through the nuances.

-If you need corporate headshots NYC, executive portraits, team headshots, or same day headshots NYC, send your scope and timing to hello@match-production.com or reach out through our contact page for Match Production NYC.
+If you need corporate headshots NYC, executive portraits, team headshots, or same day headshots NYC, send your scope and timing to or reach out through our contact page for Match Production NYC.
 We shoot at our Times Square studio and offer on location headshots NYC when that works better for your schedule.

 For more tips on wardrobe selection and natural light considerations, those guides are coming soon.
 The pose is the foundation.
 Everything else builds on getting your body and face positioned to create that critical first impression.